Axial Loads

 Expansion devices come in different flavors, however, the piston force due to such a device is device independent, and is given by

-where AEDA_{ED} is the seal bore area.
+where AED is the seal bore area.

 Thermal Effects